SayYoungMan/ccna/OdapNote.md

 - The command to change the native VLAN of a trunk is `(config-if)#switchport trunk native vlan 999`

-#### 81. WhenyouchangethenativeVLANofatrunkfromVLAN1toVLAN999andyoureceive the error %CDP-4-NATIVE_VLAN_MISMATCH: Native VLAN mismatch -discovered....
+#### 81. When you change the native VLAN of a trunk from VLAN 1 to VLAN 999 and you receive the error %CDP-4-NATIVE_VLAN_MISMATCH: Native VLAN mismatch -discovered....
 What is the possible problem?

 - This error is normal if it's the first interface to be changed over to the new native VLAN since the other interfaces has not been changed yet.
 - If the other interface was changed already and received this error, CDP is letting you know that the other side is mismatched.